pvarentsov/nestjs-pg-notify/README.md

     },
     /**
      * - Optional parameter
-     * - Contains retry-strategy config passing to the "pg-listen" library */
+     * - Contains retry-strategy config passing the data to the "pg-listen" library */
     strategy: {
       retryInterval: 1_000,